 Life would be so boring if we were all the same, after all!

 I find watching and reading about luxury to be inspirational.
 It’s something I greatly enjoy.
 However, I have recently found that there are so many very similar videos with large expensive hauls that sometimes it does get a little boring.
 When you see someone unboxing designer handbag after designer handbag, I can see how people can get a little fed up with it.

 I think the real thing that worries me with all of this, is the implication it can have when there are so many of these videos around.
 I worry that young people, in particular, may watch all of these videos and think that it’s normal to be able to buy such expensive items all of the time.
 There can be a pressure when all of your favourite Youtubers are buying Hermes and Gucci and Chanel every single week that what you are doing with your life just isn’t good enough.

 There is the threat of inspiration turning into frustration.
 Annoyance that the influencers we once followed for trusted recommendations, reviews and suggestions now only showcase items that are out of our reach.

 I believe that prioritising is key.
 Are luxury bloggers and Youtubers possibly influencing people to prioritise spending money on designer clothing and accessories before investing in other things?

 For quite some time, having my own home was something I really aspired to.
-It was really important when I started working that I saved money towards my future.
+It was important when I started working that I saved money towards my future.
 As I headed towards my twenties, the independence and investment of owning my own house really appealed to me.
 Because of this, I was careful with my money.
-I was aware of the high cost of having a home and the large deposit required, mainly due to my parents informing me.

 To me, being able to afford a luxury item means already having a large emergency fund saved up, plus prioritising certain other things.
 Everybody will have different priorities, but many will find that having a reliable car and saving for a deposit for a home would be well placed at the top of the list.